-This chapter describes potential benefits and adverse impacts that would result from the East and West Options along with possible mitigation measures to avoid or minimize adverse impacts feasible. where Mitigation presented in this Draft EIS consists of potential measures that are provided for public review and comment.
+This chapter describes the potential benefits and adverse impacts that would result from the East and West Options along with possible mitigation measures to avoid or minimize adverse impacts where feasible.
+Mitigation presented in this Draft EIS consists of potential measures that are provided for public review and comment.
 Mitigation measures will be confirmed in the Final EIS.
-For each section in this chapter, a technical memorandum describes potential environmental impacts and mitigation in more detail.
-The Construction Impacts Technical Memorandum (Appendix I) describes how activities construction would potentially affect many of the resources described in this chapter.
+For each section in this chapter, a technical memorandum describes environmental the potential impacts and mitigation in more detail.
+The Construction Impacts Technical Memorandum (Appendix describes I) how activities construction would potentially affect many of the resources described in this chapter.